sureshdurga/seniorproject2015/Adamand Ed and Eric.md

 2. Ed will work on syncing camera to gallery and also work on the GPS
 3. Work on the SRS
 4. Eric will start collecting pictures with good resolution, starting with 20-50

+#6/5/2015

+##POA done?
+1. GPS work is not yet done but there are App problems
+2. PIctures are grabbed and put in a seperate directory but app crashes
+3. Open CV work is ongoing and successful
+4. Midterm presentation work is being finalized

+##POA?
+1. Adam will be working on the server side code to accept image and do some manipulation
+2. Ed is going to resolve app problem and then work on the picture processing
+3. Connect DB to server will be done by Eric